Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 The indoor grower will need to artificially induce flowering/budding in plants by changing the light schedule so the plant receives only 12 hours of light a day, and 12 hours of uninterrupted darkness.

-Once the plant is changed over to the flowering (12/12) light schedule, there is generally another 6 weeks-5 months (average 2.5 months) before the plant’s buds are ready for harvest.
+Once a photoperiod plant is changed over to the flowering (12/12) light schedule, there is generally 8-10 weeks (average) before the plant’s buds are ready for harvest.
+The flowering stage length depends on the strain, and can last from another 6 weeks (fast photoperiod strains) to 14+ weeks (some sativa strains).

 Outdoors